GoogleCloudPlatform/bank-of-anthos/terraform/anthos-gke/README.md

 `export TF_VAR_project=<your project id>`
 1. Enable Terraform to use the default service account.
 Follow the prompts to login via the URL and enter the verification code:
 `gcloud auth application-default login --no-launch-browser`
-1. Move into the terraform directory that has the installation scripts:
+1. Move into the terraform/anthos-gke directory that has the installation scripts:
-`cd terraform`
+`cd terraform/anthos-gke`
 1. Initialize Terraform:
 `terraform init`
 1. See what resources will be created: